siddharthroy12/DSA-Notes/Readme.md

 ![Linked List Diagram](./LinkedList.png)

-A linked list is a collection of nodes, each node has two sections.
-One stores the data and the other points to the next node in the list.
+A linked list is a collection of Nodes, each Node has two sections.
+One stores the data and the other points to the next Node in the list.

 So how does this differs from an array?